briansmith337/zulip/templates/zerver/help/linking-to-zulip.md

-# Linking to Zulip
+# Linking to Axxess

-You can link to your Zulip from the web with a Zulip [shields.io](https://github.com/badges/shields) badge:
+You can link to your Axxess from the web with a Axxess [shields.io](https://github.com/badges/shields) badge:

 [![Zulip chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://chat.zulip.org)